 Suggestions

-Remove or significantly condense the 'What are Apify Actors?' section—Claude doesn't need a conceptual explanation of serverless programs, Docker containers, or the UNIX philosophy.
+Remove or significantly trim the 'What are Apify Actors?' section—Claude already understands serverless programs, Docker containers, and the actor model.
+Keep only Apify-specific details that affect implementation decisions.

 | Dimension | Reasoning | Score |